thomasebsmith/youtube-player/README.md

 ##### v0.3 (In Progress)
  - Improvements for behavior when the user navigates while a playlist is playing
- - Improvements for behavior when YouTube doesn't load properly
+ - Improvements for behavior when YouTube doesn't load properly (complete)
  - Keyboard shortcuts to start playlists

 ##### v0.4